More about: 5 Best Day Trips to Bruges from Paris

 It is best to do it in advance when you are organizing your itinerary at home, to ensure the availability of the date you have chosen.
 You can do this on tour and tourist experience sales platforms.
 With this method you also have the advantage of being able to pay with credit or debit card, but for me the best thing about hiring on this type of platforms is to know what I am buying.

-What will I see on the tours from Paris to Bruges?
+What will I see on the excursions from Paris to Bruges?

 It depends quite a bit on the type of tour, but generally you will tour the historic center of Bruges, seeing the most emblematic buildings of the city, such as the Provincial Palace and the Basilica of the Holy Blood, for example (entrance fees are not included in the price of the tours, they are usually paid separately).

 Bruges is a fairly small city that you can get around well on foot.
-You will also tour the outskirts of the city, and you can take a cruise along the canals of the Venice of the North.
-In most tours the tickets to the cruise are not included either, in this one I recommend you do.
+You can also go to the outskirts of the city and take a cruise along the canals of the Venice of the North.
+In most of the excursions the tickets to the cruise are not included either, in this one I recommend you do.

 As a general rule, you will have free time to do some activities on your own, such as shopping and eating.
 Despite being a small city, due to the large influx of tourists throughout the year, there is an important variety ofrestaurants in the city of Bruges.